 Michael’s great-great-great-grandfather was Henry Miller, a German immigrant whose partnership with Charles Lux became known as Miller & Lux and resulted in the build-up of landholdings in the San Joaquin Valley to more than 1 million acres.

 Christopher Park is a Water Resource Planner with CDM Smith in Sacramento.

 He has nine years of experience focusing on environmental impact assessment and permitting for both local and statewide water planning projects for clients that include the Bureau of Reclamation, Federal Emergency Management Agency, U.S. Army Corps of Engineers, the Santa Clara Valley Water District and the Cambria Community Services District.

-As Deputy Executive Director for external affairs and operations at the Association of California Water Agencies, Jennifer Persike oversees the association’s teams that work to advance ACWA’s image/brand, issues, policies and delivery of service to members.
+Previously, she was Deputy Executive Director for external affairs and operations at the Association of California Water Agencies, overseeing the association’s teams that work to advance ACWA’s image/brand, issues, policies and delivery of service to members.

 Thomas S. Philp is the executive strategist for the Metropolitan Water District of Southern California (MWD).
 He works out of MWD’s Capitol office in Sacramento, where he helps with public affairs, local and state outreach as well as drafting key communications for the district.

 Sara Reid is Vice President and Credit Manager for CoBank, ACB (part of the Farm Credit System) and an alumnus of the Water Education Foundation’s 2015 Water Leaders Program.
 Sara oversees the credit review and loan decision-making process for CoBank’s 400-plus borrowers in the Western region.